oasis-open/cti-stix-elevator/docs/command-line.rst

 The --enable and --disable arguments cannot be used at the same time.
 When a message code is not specified in the --enable option it will not be displayed.
 When a message code is not specified in the --disable option it will be displayed.
-If the number of messages codes to be both enable and disable are both large, it is sufficient to just specify the shorter one.
+If the number of messages codes to be both enabled and disabled are both large, it is sufficient to just specify the shorter one.

 Note: disabling the message does not disable any functionality.